 We offer two Forest School sessions per week at Pippins, on a Tuesday afternoon and a Thursday morning.
 These, along with Music and Sports, make up the weekly rota of Special Activity Sessions which are available to your child.
 We ask for a £2.50 supplement these sessions, due to the extra costs involved in providing this experience at Pippins.

 At Pippins, we are lucky enough to have access to a wonderful woodland area on the site of Icknield Primary School.
-We run regular Forest School sessions, led by a qualified Forest School leader.
+We run regular Forest School sessions, led by our two qualified Forest School leaders, Ruth and Sophie.

 Forest School is a really important part of our preschool.
 Since we’ve started running sessions, we’ve seen children grow in confidence because of the time and space they have to explore their surroundings.
 They work together in groups, learning social skills and the importance of collaborating.

 The children have so much fun exploring, using their senses and creating their own games within the trees and shrubs, with many of them forming friendships with new children.
 It is wonderful to see confidence shine out of the children as they climb a tree independently or take part in activities that are quite challenging.

 Ropes are used to create a rope bridge and a selection of swings that the children can take turns climbing and balancing on.
 Some children have really persevered when it has been tricky, and they gain huge satisfaction through achieving their goals.